CPERLTAR/Vence-API/README.md

 Go to https://github.com/amantaya/Vence-API and click the <img src="docs/img_31.png" width=10% height=10%> button and then select "Download Zip".

-## TODO circle the Download zip in photoshop
 <img src="docs/img_32.png" width=100% height=100%>

 *Note:* If you are familiar with Git, you could also use: